apollomat/TechInterview/10 - C++-specific-questions.md

 Each entry in this vTable is simply a Function Pointer that points to the most-derived function accessible by that class ie the most Base Class.

-The compiler also adds a hidden pointer to the base class, which we will call __vPtr.
+The compiler also adds a hidden pointer to the base class, which we will call vptr.

-__vPtr is set (automatically) when a class instance is created so that it points to the virtual table for that class. __vPtr is inherited by derived classes,
+vPtr is set (automatically) when a class instance is created so that it points to the virtual table for that class. vptr is inherited by derived classes

+## Pointers vs references
+Pointers: A pointer is a variable that holds memory address of another variable.
+A pointer needs to be dereferenced with * operator to access the memory location it points to.

+References : A reference variable is an alias, that is, another name for an already existing variable.
+A reference, like a pointer is also implemented by storing the address of an object.

+A reference can be thought of as a constant pointer (not to be confused with a pointer to a constant value!) with automatic indirection, i.e the compiler will apply the * operator for you.

+Pointers can be reassigned, references cannot.
+Pointer arithmetic, pointer == null, etc.